The New Zealand Diploma in Dance (Level 6) is a two-year course that equips students for a performance career in dance.

 Students also study academic subjects that complement their time in the studio: nutrition; dance history; anatomy and physiology and music studies.

 Performance opportunities are provided throughout the year, such as in the School’s studio performances, Choreographic Season and Graduation Season.

-Students must have completed the Certificate before enrolling in the Diploma in Dance Performance, one additional year of study.
+Students must have completed the Level 6 Diploma before enrolling in the Diploma in Dance Performance, one additional year of study.